Lokad/Terab/terab_utxo.md

 Most methods offered by Terab offer the possibility to perform many read/write at once, typically by passing one or more arrays as part of the request.
 This design is intentional as chatty APIs do not scale well due to latency problems.

 Yet, Terab cannot offer predicable performance over arbitrary large requests.
 Thus, each method specify its maximal capacity.

+## Annexes

+### `int32_t` for block identifiers

+One century of blocks only represents 5.5M valid blocks, and still represent less than 10M blocks even considering a dramatic increase of the block orphaning rate.
+Thus,  blocks can be identified through 32-bits integers.
+Numbering the blocks is done on the client-side of Terab.

+While it is not a strict requirement, blocks are expected to be numbered starting from zero, and going onward through +1 increments.

+### Asynchronous API

+While offering of an asynchronous API would be desirable in a context like Terab, it introduces a non-trivial complexity burden for both the Terab and the client implementations.
+Furthermore, as C does not offer native coroutines, it would displace the coroutine specification burden to Terab as well.